 • To prepare tomato sauce

-• In a bowl, mix together reserved pureed tomato flesh, tomato paste, tomato puree, sugar, olive oil, water, salt and pepper.
+• In a bowl, mix together reserved pureed tomato pulp, tomato paste, tomato puree, sugar, olive oil, water, salt and pepper.

 • To bake